neo-project/global-blockchain-compliance-hub/_posts/Russia/1111-11-01-russia-registry-requirements.md

 The other way is to register a **representative office** or **branch office of a foreign company in Russia**.

-### 1.1 Russian Legal entities: Limited Liability Company, Joint-Stock Company, Partnership
+### 1.1 Russian Legal Entities: Limited Liability Company, Joint-Stock Company, Partnership

 Limited Liablility Company (LLC) and Public/Private Joint Stock Companies (PJSC) are Russian legal entities.
 They may conduct any form of commercial activity, provided it is not prohibited by the Russian legislation.
 For conducting any licensed type of activity it is necessary to obtain license.